School Logo

 Our Religious Education sessions will be built around the theme of 'Creation and Covenant' where we explore God's beautiful world.
 We will learn that God made each one of us as a unique person, He loves us and we are part of His family.
 We will experience how to look after people and the world around us.
 We will also learn the words and actions of the sign of the cross and some school prayers.

-In our Physical Education learning the children take part in physical activities both inside and outside the classroom daily through our continuous provision and use of the outdoor learning area.
+In our Physical Development learning the children take part in physical activities both inside and outside the classroom daily through our continuous provision and use of the outdoor learning area.
 This helps develop co-ordination and control both in small movements (e.g. holding a pencil and using tools such as scissors) as well as larger whole-body movements.
 Throughout the year children will develop fundamental movement skills of running, jumping, dancing, catching and throwing, hopping, skipping and climbing.
 We enjoy playing games and taking part in age-appropriate sports during our whole class PE time.
-In this first half term we will use the adventure playground area, balance bikes and develop our physical skills through a focus on the 'Elmer' story.
+In this first half term we will use the adventure playground area, balance bikes and develop our physical skills through simple games.

 In our learning in the area of Understanding the World we will explore the school grounds and plant bulbs for spring time flowering.
 We will also talk about the important people in our lives and the special experiences we share together.